lethal-lisa/gbfix/README.md

 Currently only a prototype!

-The terms "GameBoy", "GameBoy Color", "Nintendo", and other related terms are the intellectual property of Nintendo.
-This program is not in any way affiliated with Nintendo.
+The terms "GameBoy", "Super GameBoy", "GameBoy Color", "Nintendo", and other related terms are the intellectual property of Nintendo.
+This program is not in any way affiliated with, or acknowledged by Nintendo.